Vijay Kumar Patodi: Education

 Patodi was a graduate of Government High School, Guna, Madhya Pradesh.
 He received his bachelor's degree from Vikram University, Ujjain, his master's degree from the Benaras Hindu University, and his Ph.D. from the University of Bombay under the guidance of M. S. Narasimhan and S. Ramanan at the Tata Institute of Fundamental Research.

 In the two papers based on his Ph.D. thesis, "Curvature and Eigenforms of the Laplace Operator" (Journal of Differential Geometry), and "An Analytical Proof of the Riemann-Roch-Hirzebruch Formula for Kaehler Manifolds" (also Journal of Differential Geometry), Patodi made his fundamental breakthroughs.

 Research career

 He was invited to spend 1971–1973 at the Institute for Advanced Study in Princeton, New Jersey, where he collaborated with Michael Atiyah, Isadore Singer, and Raoul Bott.
-The joint work led to a series of papers, "Spectral Asymmetry and Riemannian Geometry" (Math.
-Proc.
-Cambridge.
-Phil.
-Soc.) with Atiyah and Singer, in which the η-invariant was defined.
+The joint work led to a series of papers, "Spectral Asymmetry and Riemannian Geometry" with Atiyah and Singer, in which the η-invariant was defined.
 This invariant was to play a major role in subsequent advances in the area in the 1980s.

 Patodi was promoted to full professor at Tata Institute at age 30, however, he died at age 31, as a result of complications prior to surgery for a kidney transplant.